bugraayan1/acala-wiki/acala/acala-account/check-addr.md

 # Check Address for Different Chains

-If you already set up a Polkadot account, Acala account, or any Substrate-based chain account, there are two options to check the corresponding DOT address:
+If you already set up a Polkadot account, Acala account, or any Substrate-based chain account, there are three options to check the corresponding DOT address:

 * you can use [Subscan Address Transform](https://acala-testnet.subscan.io/tools/ss58_transform);
 * setting your wallets in polkadot.js extension